BurntSushi/erd/README.md

 ### The `er` file format

-The `er` file allows one to describe a relational schema in terms of its entities (tables), attributes (columns) and relationships between entities (0 or 1, exactly 1, 0 or more and 1 or more).
+The `er` format allows one to describe a relational schema in terms of its entities (tables), attributes (columns) and relationships between entities (0 or 1, exactly 1, 0 or more and 1 or more).